mediachain/mediachain/rfc/mediachain-rfc-4.md

 score.

 All statements published in the system are signed with the key of the source of the statement.
-In order to publish in a moderate namespace, the originating peer must present a certificate which allows it to publish there.
+In order to publish in a moderated namespace, the originating peer must present a certificate which allows it to publish there.
 Alternatively, it can convince a peer with the right certificate to publish on its behalf.
 Certificates can be obtained by